stirlab/freeswitch-kickstart/INSTALL.md

 You need valid SSL certificates in order for WebRTC to function properly, there are two options, easy and hard:

- 1. Easy (recommended for Vagrant installs):
+ 1. For Vagrant installs:
-   * Import <code>salt/salt/etc/ssl/cert.pem</code> as a trusted CA in your browser, and use the default configured <code>dev.freeswitch.local</code> domain.
-It should be pretty easy to find instructions to import the certificate into all major browsers.
-Technically, you don't even have to import the certificate, it just avoids brower security warnings.
+   * Do nothing. :) The default certs provided in <code>salt/salt/etc/ssl/</code> work out of the box with the default configured <code>dev.freeswitch.local</code> domain *(the site will show as insecure in the browser, and WebRTC connections work)*.

- 1. Hard (recommended for production servers):
+ 1. For remote/production servers:
    * Get some from a SSL certificates from a provider.
 Note that the common name of the certificate must match the hostname on production servers, and the <code>SALT_MINION_ID</code> setting in <code>settings.sh</code> for Vagrant installs -- this allows Salt to auto configure the setup.
    * Place the following files into the <code>salt/salt/etc/ssl/</code> directory:
      * The server's SSL certificate.